 The Pugh-Child score is determined by scoring five clinical signs (indexes) of liver disease.
 A score of 1, 2, or 3 is given to each index, with 3 being the most severe.
-These five clinical signs are:

 - total bilirubin: yellow compound in bile from hemoglobin destruction - serum albumin: blood protein produced in the liver - prothrombin time, prolongation(s) or INR: time for blood to clot - ascites: fluid in peritoneal cavity - hepatic encephalopathy: brain dysfunction